-Click inside for the weekly health watch with items on dental hygiene for the holidays, preemies in daycare, vitamins for people over 50 and more.
-Or check out these links:
+Weekly health watch with items on dental hygiene for the holidays, preemies in daycare, vitamins for people over 50 and more.

 Millions of Americans will not be smiling this holiday season.
 They will be the teens and adults whose teeth and/or braces fall victim to the hard, sticky, chewy and gummy treats that make the holidays so yummy . . . and perilous to oral health.